It’s Peanut Butter Jelly Time!

 But these cookies defy the odds- they are AWESOME.

-Many years ago, I used to eat “Graham Slam” sandwiches, which were graham cracker peanut butter & jelly sandwiches.
-I’m not sure if they still make them, but I’ve been really missing them.
-Somehow, some way, these cookies taste JUST like those.
-I’m not mad about that.
+Many years ago, I used to eat Welch’s “Graham Slam” sandwiches, which were graham cracker peanut butter & jelly sandwiches.
+Unfortunately, they were discontinued.
+Somehow, someway, these cookies taste JUST like those, which I am absolutely thrilled about.

 How to make these peanut butter & jelly cookies